mpdylan/INFO510-public/README.md

 * **Binomial models**.
 In `binom_models`:
     * `vaccines.ipynb` contains a replication of Pfizer's analysis for the Emergency Use Authorization of their COVID-19 vaccine.
-    * `bike_lanes.ipynb` contains a hierarchical binomial model for bicycle traffic, following exercises 3.8 and 5.13 from BDA3.
+    * `bikelanes.ipynb` contains a hierarchical binomial model for bicycle traffic, following exercises 3.8 and 5.13 from BDA3.
 * **Normal models**.
 In `normal_models`:
     * `basketball.ipynb` contains a normal model for basketball scores.
     * `basketball_with_mcmc.ipynb` reworks the normal model in PyMC3 with MCMC sampling for inference.